sherryduong93/chasestadiumimpact/README.md

 <br>Incidents on Event Dates: 3337, Incidents not on Event Dates: 5483**
 <br>-MannWhitneyU Test Result : pvalue = 0.02 -> Significant
 <br>-T-Test Statistic & Distribution: pvalue = 0.0069 -> Significant
+<br>**Based on the T-Test, we can conclude that Event Dates have a higher number of daily Police Incidents than Non-Event Dates.**
 ![image](https://github.com/sherryduong93/chasestadiumimpact/blob/working/Graphs/EventsVsNonHypotheisTest_Police.png)
 <br>
 ### What about effects of Shelter In Place?